prasannavl/go-errors/README.md

 ## Sub-packages

 - `httperror` - Provides `HttpError` interface and `HttpErr` type
-- `utils` - Provides a set of helpers to ease iteration, and message aggregation
+- `errutils` - Provides a set of helpers to ease iteration, and message aggregation

 ## Types